Dirk's professional Accordion Tuner 2.5

 In the middle of the right side at 'select how to display the error values' you can choose how the measured reed errors are shown.
 There are two options:

-- 'Display error values with respect to the straight pitch from the scale'.
-With this option the deviation of the reed is calculated with respect to the exact frequency of the note in the scale.
-This means that, during tuning, the errors shown by the tuner must become equal to the desired beatings.
+- 'Display error values with respect to the exact pitch from the scale'.
+With this option the measured error of the reed is calculated with respect to the exact frequency of the note in the scale.
+This means that, during tuning, the error shown by the tuner (upper value) must become equal to the desired error from the beat list (lower value).

-- 'Display error values with respect to the desired pitch from the beating list'.
-With this option the deviation of the reed is calculated with respect to the desired value from the beating list.
-This means that, during tuning, the errors shown by the tuner must become zero.
+- 'Display error values with respect to the desired pitch from the beat list'.
+With this option the measured error of the reed is calculated with respect to the desired error from the beat list.
+This means that, during tuning, the error shown by the tuner (upper value) must become zero.

 Choosing the image on the main screen